iptoux/bbot/README.md

 !toplist
 - Shows the top users by total quiz points (server‑wide).
+- Persistence: Quiz points are stored per user in user-memory.json (quizPoints).
+To reset points, stop the bot and edit or delete the relevant entries (or the file) before restarting.

 Question catalog (quiz-questions.json):
 - File location: quiz-questions.json at project root.